crate/cratedb-guide/docs/performance/optimization.rst

 Sometimes queries apply these transformations in an intermediate step and later do further operations like filtering on the transformed values.

+CrateDB's query optimizer attempts to determine the most efficient way to execute a given query by considering the possible query plans.
+Based on the query scenario/situation, it is always aiming to use existing indexes on the original data for maximum efficiency.

-The CrateDB optimizer is actually very good at seeing through many of these situations and still using indexes on the original data.
-But there is always a risk that something particular in the query prevents this from happening and we end up applying the transformation on thousands or millions of records that later will be discarded.
-So whenever makes sense we want to only apply these transformations when we have already worked out the final result set to be sent back to the client.
+However, there is always a chance that some particular clause in the query expression prevents the optimizer from selecting an optimal plan, ending up applying the transformation on thousands or millions of records that later would be discarded anyway.
+So, whenever it makes sense, we want to make sure these transformations are only applied after the database has already worked out the final result set to be sent back to the client.

 So instead of: